 The job interview is not only an opportunity for the interviewer to get to know you.
 It is also a chance for you to find out everything you need to know about the position and company.
 Thus, take this chance to ask powerful questions.
 Without a doubt, this will help you get to know as much as you can about your potential job.
-After all, if you are going to be spending 40 hours every week at work, you better make sure that it is suitable for you.

 Besides, asking common job interview questions will show your interest in the job.
 Most importantly, think about the basic facts you want to know about the position, company, or your future team.